oxc-project/acorn-test262/test-typescript/tests/cases/conformance/parser/ecmascript5/parserRealSource12.ts.md

                                               "start": 13301,
                                               "end": 13360,
-                                              "raw": "\"initWalkers function is not up to date with enum content!\"", "value": "initWalkers function is not up to date with enum content!"
+                                              "raw": "\"initWalkers function is not up to date with enum content!\"", "value": "initWalkers function is not up to date with enum content!", "regex": null,
+                                              "bigint": null
                                             }
                                           ],
                                           "callee": {